All Episodes

 She believes in everything Obama believes.

-Her mentor was Sol Lolinski.
+Her mentor was Saul Alinsky.

 She believes in the same stuff.

-She and Bill are just a little bit less I don't know, what's the word obvious about it.
+She and Bill are just a little bit less, I don't know what's the word, obvious about it.

-If they could have done what Obama's doing today, they would have done it.
+They're every bit, if they could have done what Obama's doing today, they would have done it.

-Hillary's just gonna continue this.
+Hillary just going to continue this.

-What is she ever fixed?
+What has she ever fixed?

 Everything that she gets hold of is broken.